uniba-ktr/ProjTeX/README.md

-SemiTeX
+ProjTeX
 =======

-A LaTeX template for the seminar submissions
+A LaTeX template for the project submissions

 Setup
 -----